Lymah123/Hactoberfest2023/README.md

 Oct 11: I was assigned to work on two new tasks.
 I started working on one PR.
 I upvote Open-Sauced on the product hunt for the launch of the Open-Sauced Highlight app.
 I got a panted tree email from Hactoberfest.
 I joined the Twitch stream for the contributors' shouts by open-sauced.

 Oct 12: I worked on a PR.
 I submitted a PR.
 I resolved merge conflicts on a PR.
 I made changes to the suggestion I received on a PR.

+Oct13: I started working on adding to OpenSauced pizza-verse.